UniversalTze/OpenJudge/report/report.md

 The project could have undergone more testing, particularly, we could have done more load K6 testing.
 Better time management and team familiarity will definitely help with this in future.

 **Team**
 More active contributions by team members could have helped.
+Having team members push their changes everyday would have also been a great strategy.
+This would allow team members to pick up tasks that other team members could not complete so that the team can meet project deadlines.

 ### Alternative Approaches We Would Consider